personalnexus/ShUtilities/README.md

 * __DictionaryDiff__: compares two dictionaries key by key and stores the added, removed etc. keys and values
 * __DictionaryExtensions__: extension methods for IDictionary<,>
 * __EnumerableExtensions__: extension methods IEnumerable<>
+* __NamedLookup__: a lookup from names contained in one array to values contained in a second array
 * __ReverseComparer__: reverses the comparison result of the given comparer
 * __SortedListExtensions__: extension methods SortedList<>
 * __Trie__: a Trie implementation with support for a reduced set of possible key elements to minimize space requirements that implements most of IDictionary<string, TValue>